Udiesh/Udiesh/README.md

 🎓 **Computer Science Engineer** with a passion for building scalable backend systems and AI-powered applications

-💼 Worked as a **Software Engineer Intern at Doyensys Inc**, focusing on enterprise monitoring solutions
+💼 Currently working as a **Software Engineer Intern at Doyensys Inc**, focusing on enterprise monitoring solutions

 🔭 I specialize in **backend development**, **LLM integration**, and **data analysis**